What is the DBA?

 GRA8016 Principles of Research

-This module aims to provide students with an opportunity to explore the principles of research which underpin investigations in a variety of applied settings.
-Students will critically examine the various ontological and epistemological approaches to knowledge within their discipline and develop a critical awareness of the ethical dilemmas.
+This module provides you with an opportunity to explore the principles of research which underpin investigations in a variety of applied settings.
+You will critically examine the various ontological and epistemological approaches to knowledge within your discipline and develop a critical awareness of the ethical dilemmas.

 GRA8004 ‘Advanced Quantitative Data Analysis’

-This module aims to develop skills in quantitative data analysis to an advanced level.
-Students will have the opportunity to develop operational familiarity with a wide range of data management and analytic techniques which are commonly in use in professional
+This module will develop your skills in quantitative data analysis to an advanced level.
+You will have the opportunity to develop operational familiarity with a wide range of data management and analytic techniques which are commonly in use in professional

 research.
-They will explore how these techniques may be applied in practice by interrogating established research data sets.
-By the end of the module students will be conversant with a broad range of tools which may be considered for use in the doctoral thesis.
+You will explore how these techniques may be applied in practice by interrogating established research data sets.
+By the end of the module, you will be conversant with a broad range of tools which may be considered for use in your doctoral thesis.

 GRA8010 ‘Advanced Qualitative Data Analysis’